Are you confused by the whole LLC vs. S-Corp thing?

 But instead of pouring rain, it’s actually pouring Payroll Taxes.

-and you crack a grin as you watch a lot of these payroll taxes safely splash away from your LLC.
+So you pull out your trust S-Corp umbrella and you crack a grin as you watch a lot of these payroll taxes safely splash away from your LLC.

 That S-Corp umbrella potentially just helped you avoid literally tens of thousands of dollars in unnecessary payroll taxes every single year.